 - Merit-based aid available

-- Only one-year Master of Public Affairs degree program from an Ivy League institution
+- The only one-year Master of Public Affairs degree program from an Ivy League institution

-In addition to skills courses designed to equip students with the data analytical tools and leadership skills needed to understand and address some of the world's most pressing problems, students are required to pursue a specialized course of study to gain proficiency in specific issue areas.
-Students will also engage in a three-month consultancy project, and a 2.5 week global policy experience that pairs them with policymakers in international locations.
+The program's skills courses are designed to equip students with the data analytical tools and leadership skills needed to understand and address some of the world's most pressing problems.
+Students also engage in a three-month consultancy project, and a ten-day global policy experience that takes place in international locations.
 Students may apply to pursue a data-driven policy specialization to gain the tools needed to turn large data sets and behavioral science into improved policy.

-Program of Study: For degree completion, students must complete at least 13 courses (10 credits), including a one-credit action learning consultancy project and the global policy experience.
+Program of Study: For degree completion, students must complete at least 13 courses (10 credits).
 For the more detail, see the curriculum page on the MPA website.

 GRE Subject: Not required

-Financial aid: Merit-based scholarships are awarded to qualified, eligible candidates who submit their application for admission by December 15.
+Financial Aid: Merit-based scholarships are awarded to qualified, eligible candidates.
 Student loans are available through our Office of Financial Aid to eligible applicants who submit the FAFSA.